- The camp has an estimated population density of 72,916 per sq km

 Residents in Am’ari report that unemployment in the camp is rising, especially among young men.
 This rate has increased substantially in recent years, in part due to the decrease in the number of Israeli work permits issued to camp residents.

 In accordance with the Oslo Accords, Am’ari camp is located in Area A and is thus under the control of the Palestinian Authority.
-However, incursions and detentions of residents by Israeli security forces (ISF) occur on a frequent basis.
+However, incursions and detentions of residents by the Israeli military occur on a frequent basis.